vitiv-ux/Scientific-computing-for-physics-students/Task01.md

 As we will see We will use Docker to install Almalinux 9 on Windows.

 ### 1 INSTALL DOCKER
 The first step is to download Docker from theyr official site, you  can find it [here](https://www.docker.com/).
+Move over the Download Docker Desktop button e choose the Windows option.
+The Download will automatically start.
+At the end of the download run the downloaded file and wait for the installation.
+At the end of the Installation it will ask you to restart  Windows.